muesli/go-pkg-rss/notes.md

 handler based on item title, a filter handler that strips out items that have a date older than 3 hours, etc.

-Whats nice about this approach is that we can recreate a functionally identical approach that means this is backwards compatible with older code that implements the old way of dealing with handlers and duplicate channels and items.
+What's nice about this approach is that we can recreate a functionally identical approach that means this is backwards compatible with older code that implements the old way of dealing with handlers and duplicate channels and items.